jompero/unit_pathfinder_tira/Documentation/Weekly_report_4.md

 1. Fixed JPS to a degree, there are still some edge cases where it doesn't find a path.
 Will fix after a break.
 1. JPS fully functional now it seems. :)

+## 08.2
+1. GUI improvements.
+1. Implementation and Testing Documentation started.
+1. Noticed also a hanging bug on certain scenarios for JPS.
+No time to investigate today.

 ## Hours
 Day | Hours